dgerabagi/aiascent-dev/src/Artifacts/A83 - V2V Academy - Simulating a Fresh Environment Guide.md

 - **Description:** A guide for the curator on how to safely simulate a "fresh" development environment to replicate the experience of a new V2V Academy learner, for the purpose of creating accurate tutorials and GIFs.
 - **Tags:** guide, v2v, curriculum, labs, testing, git, dev containers, docker

-## 1. The Challenge: Experiential Blindness
+## 1. The Challenge

 As an experienced developer, your machine is already configured with all the necessary tools like Git and has authenticated credentials for services like GitHub.
-This "experiential blindness" makes it difficult to replicate the exact journey a brand-new learner will face, including the specific error messages they will encounter when a tool is missing or not configured.
+This makes it difficult to replicate the exact journey a brand-new learner will face, including the specific error messages they will encounter when a tool is missing or not configured.

 To create accurate and helpful visual aids (like GIFs) for the V2V Academy labs, you need a way to safely simulate this "fresh environment" without uninstalling your own critical software and breaking your development setup.